SymTrioS/Prime-M62P/ReadMe.md

 5. **Monitor Microcontroller Output**

    Open COM Port 2 to view real-time diagnostic output from the STM32F412.
 The test firmware reports:
-   - Cyclic DAC voltage values;
+   - Cyclic DAC8830 voltage values;
    - Data from the two FPGA-connected ADS7884 converters.

 6. **Configuring the FPGA**